pietraferreira/quartz/content/notes/lexical-analysis.md

 | VAR      | the letters V, A, R           | VAR               |

 ## Symbol Tables
-They are used throughout the [[compilers|compiler]] to build information about symbols:
+They are used throughout the [compiler](compilers.md) to build information about symbols:

 ```c
 struct symbtab